This Specimen has been sold.

 This is a beautifully prepared string of seven articulated Ichthyosaur (Stenopterygius sp.) vertebrae.
 The entire string measures 5.7" long and all of the vertebrae are very three dimensional, with partial processes attached.
 It was collected from the Upper Lias - Lower Jurassic, Posidonia Shale of South Western, Germany.
 A very aesthetic display piece, comes with an acrylic display stand.

 Ichthyosaurs were swordfish-like marine reptiles of the order Ichthyosauria.
 They had torpedo-shaped bodies with long, narrowly pointed jaws, large pectoral fins, and crescent-shaped tails.
-They were the high speed predators of the Jurassic seas, indicating they ate a fish diet.
+They were the high-speed predators of the Jurassic seas, indicating they ate a fish diet.
 This is confirmed by analysis of coprolites (fossil feces).
-They evolved about 250 million years ago but did not hit their diversity apex until the Jurassic.
-There are currently 97 known Genera (plural of Genus).
-It is thought that they are descended from diapsids like dinosaurs and birds, but a recent theory suggests they may have descended from a distant relative of turtles.
+They evolved about 250 million years ago, hitting their diversity apex during the Jurassic: there are currently 97 known genera.
+They may be descended from diapsids like dinosaurs and birds, but a recent theory suggests they may have descended from a distant relative of turtles.
 Ichthyosaurus had disappeared from the fossil record by about 90 million years ago.
 It is not known why they died out.

 SPECIES